HIGHLANDS, CLOUD FORESTS & PÁRAMO TRANSECT

 Day 8

-Bird en route along the Borja Loop, transitioning into cool temperate forest.
+Bird along the Borja Loop, transitioning into cool temperate forest.

-At Guango Lodge, feeders swarm with Sword-billed Hummingbird, Tourmaline Sunangel, and Glowing Puffleg.
+At Guango Lodge, feeders offer close looks at Sword-billed Hummingbird, Tourmaline Sunangel, Collared Inca, White-bellied Woodstar, and Glowing Puffleg.

 Along the rivers, watch for Torrent Duck and White-capped Dipper.